joelibaceta/php-c-extension-demo/readme.md

 <br/>

-Primes generation is a clasic mathematical problem which needs to develop increasingly optimal algorithms to solve it, in this case we show two miller-rabin algorithm implementation strategies.
+Primes generation is a clasic mathematical problem which needs to develop increasingly optimal algorithms to solve it, in this case we choose miller-rabin algorithm.

 > [**Miller-Rabin**](https://en.wikipedia.org/wiki/Miller–Rabin_primality_test) is a probabilistic approch to determine if a number is prime or not similar to the Fermat Primality test.